Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Approach

 We fine-tune the pretrained Flan-T5 model on the annotated dataset to equip it with basic privacy removal capabilities.
 Following a similar approach to \citet{rebel}, we introduce special tokens to linearize the private and public triple sets, ensuring compatibility with the language model’s input format.

-For a public triple $[h_{\text{pub}}, r_{\text{pub}}, t_{\text{pub}}]$, we use the special tokens $<$csubj$>$, $<$crel$>$, $<$cobj$>$, and $<$ce$>$ to concatenate the entities and relations, resulting in the following linearized representation: Similarly, to help the model distinguish between private and public information, we use a different set of special tokens $<$rsubj$>$, $<$rrel$>$, $<$robj$>$, and $<$re$>$ to represent a private triple $[h_{\text{pri}}, r_{\text{pri}}, t_{\text{pri}}]$ as: The original document $d$, the linearized global private triples $G_{\text{pri}}$, and the linearized global public triples $G_{\text{pub}}$ are concatenated to form the input to Flan-T5.
-The rewriter is provided with global private and public triples as input, allowing it to learn to identify all relevant triples related to the document content from the global set, rather than solely processing the privacy information defined within a single document.
+A public triple $[h_{\text{pub}}, r_{\text{pub}}, t_{\text{pub}}]$ is represented as: and a private triple $[h_{\text{pri}}, r_{\text{pri}}, t_{\text{pri}}]$ is represented as: The original document $d$, the linearized global private triples $G_{\text{pri}}$ and public triples $G_{\text{pub}}$ are concatenated to form the input to the rewriter, allowing it to learn to identify all relevant triples related to the document content from the global set, rather than solely processing the privacy information defined within a single document.
 This design enables the model to handle cross-document de-anonymization challenges effectively.

 Given an original document $d$, we denote $d_+ \in D_{c}$ as the rewritten version produced by GPT.
 The objective of supervised fine-tuning is to optimize the parameters $\theta$ of the rewriter $\mathcal{M}_{\theta}$ by minimizing the cross-entropy loss between the model’s prediction $d'$ and the target $d_+$: